erlebach/G6_hover_MWE/README.md

 ```
 http-server
 ```
+from within the folder that contains `index.html` and `index.js`, the only two files reqired.

-and type `localhost:8080` in a browser.
+Then type `localhost:8080` in a browser.
 This will load up `index.html`.
-Howver, over the nodes and edges.
+Hover over the nodes and edges.
 Nodes turn red and return to their default color.
-Edges change color on hover, but do not return to their default state.
+However, Edges change color on hover, but do not return to their default state.
+Is there a bug?
+How do we fix this?